 Please note that the conferral of degrees will happen at the virtual Commencement Ceremony on the following Sunday, May 23.

-Each student will be allotted a maximum of two tickets to share with two guests of their choosing.
 All in-person Academic Celebrations will be livestreamed so those who cannot attend will be able to participate in this important occasion.

 All Academic Celebrations will take place on Bellarmine Lawn, rain or shine, with social distancing protocols in effect.
 In the case of severe weather, there is a possibility a celebration will need to be canceled.

 The in-person Academic Celebrations have been designed specifically for the students in their designated programs.
 Each student’s name will be called out so it is important that all students attend their assigned ceremony.
 Any students who claims tickets for a ceremony other than the one designated to them will have those tickets voided by a Commencement admin.
 You will receive a refund email if this situation applies to you.

 Yes, all Academic Ceremonies will be live-streamed and archived on the University website.

 Students should attend the celebration that aligns with their primary major.
 To double check which major they have listed, students should access the “Student Records“ task in my.Fairfield.
 Once there they should select their “Academic Transcript” and their primary major will be listed at the top.

 Students that would like to update their primary major, should send an email to the firstname.lastname@example.org with the subject “Commencement”.
 The email should include their name and ID# along with an explanation as to why they are look-ing to switch their primary degree to the one that they currently have as their secondary.